Easy One Pot Gnocchi in Spinach Mushroom Cream Sauce Recipe

 To make this Creamy Spinach Parmesan Gnocchi Recipe You’ll Need:

 This creamy spinach parmesan gnocchi recipe is super easy – but there are a couple tried and true tools that will make it the easiest dish, ever!
-Follow my amazon affiliate links (I get a small commission at absolutely no cost to you which helps me offset the costs involved in running Sweet C’s) for my favorite picks!
+This post may contain affiliate links which won’t change your price but will share some commission.

 - Large nonstick pan.